 - Entire workbook: Selecting this option would convert the entire Excel workbook to PDF.

-NOTE: One limitation with this method is that using the ‘Save As’ option and choosing ‘PDF’ as file type will sometimes be on more than one sheet which happens when the content of the file is more than a single PDF sheet’s fitting area.
+Note: One limitation with this method is that using the ‘Save As’ option and choosing ‘PDF’ as file type will sometimes be on more than one sheet, which happens when the content of the file is more than a single PDF sheet’s fitting area.
 So to overcome this limitation, we can press Ctrl+P to open the print preview window before saving.
 Then we can select ‘Fit Sheet on One Page’ under the settings and thereafter save the file as PDF.
-Following screenshot illustrates this:
+The following screenshot illustrates this:

 2. Exporting Excel files to PDF using Adobe Tools

-Adobe tools do not work as efficiently as Microsoft for the Excel to PDF conversions, however, in paid versions and subscriptions, they have the conversion feature incorporated.
-Adobe Reader X and some previous versions had the option of installing Adobe PDF printer that could be used for the conversion of Excel files to PDF format.
+Adobe tools do not work as efficiently as Microsoft for the Excel to PDF conversions; however, they have the conversion feature incorporated in paid versions and subscriptions.
+Adobe Reader X and some previous versions had the option of installing an Adobe PDF printer that could be used for the conversion of Excel files to PDF format.
 However, the latest version Adobe Reader XI does not have this feature available.

 So let us see below how some of the latest versions of Adobe Reader can be used for exporting Excel files to PDF format.

 This version (with the paid subscription only) has the ‘Create PDF’ tab, which allows the user to create a PDF file from an Excel file with the help of a single button click.
 The following screenshot illustrates this:

 This version (with the paid subscription only) has a ‘Create’ button on its toolbar.
 Clicking on ‘Create’ and then selecting ‘PDF from file’ allows the user to convert an Excel file to PDF format easily.
 The following screenshot illustrates this: